Business Succession Planning

 - Private Annuities — Some choose to give up their business property in exchange for receiving regular payments over time, as ownership is transferred to a family member or another buyer.

-- Self-Canceling Installment Notes — A buyer of the company can make regular payments to you, which may be canceled upon a specified contingency.
+- Self-Canceling Installment Notes — A buyer of the company can make regular payments to you, and the payments may be canceled upon a specified contingency.

 - Family-Limited Partnerships — Owners choose these arrangements to transfer the business to a partner and then gift their interests to family members over time.